Stories from the Are You series:

 “What do you think?”
 Eva asked.

-Since he hadn’t been listening, he side-stepped by countering with a question of his own.
+Since he hadn’t been listening, he side-stepped, countering with a question of his own.
 “Have you decided to sell it?”

 “My clock?”
-She treated him to another of her mannerisms: wide eyes, coquettish hand to heart.
+She treated him to another of her mannerisms, coquettish hand to heart.
 “I’ll never sell my clock.
 McFadden says it’s only middle range.
 But it’s good.”

 “He fixed it.
 That’s what the man…Emil Reiff, McFadden’s guy who has the little shop full of gears…and bushings, I guess…”

-Gabriel thought: Too much joy for one morning.
-But he said, “Well, I ought to finish one or two things.
+Gabriel thought, too much joy for one morning.
+But said: “Well, I ought to finish one or two things.
 Then we’ll have lunch, won’t we?”

-She looked at him.
 She slipped her hand, in a rather stealthy way, across the desk, and picked up her phone.
-She left the room.
+She left him.